mherrmann/fbs-tutorial/README.md

     call venv\scripts\activate.bat

 The remainder of the tutorial assumes that the virtual environment is active.
-You can verify this is the case by the prefix `(venv)` on your command prompt.

 Install the required libraries (most notably, `fbs` and `PyQt5`):

     pip install -r requirements.txt

 ## Run the app
-The [`src` directory](src) in this repository contains the source code of a sample application.
+This repository contains a sample application.
 To run it from source, execute the following command:

     python -m fbs run